+- (d) At least two (2) of the following three (3) categories shall be included on the Conceptual Site Plan and ultimately present in every development in the M-X-T Zone....
+The Site Plan shall show the location of the existing use and the way that it will be integrated in terms of access and design with the proposed development.
+The amount of square footage devoted to each use shall be in sufficient quantity to serve the purpose of the zone:

 - (1) Retail business;

 - (2) Office, research, or industrial uses;

 - (3) Dwellings, hotel, or motel.

 - (e) For property placed in the M-X-T Zone by a Sectional Map Amendment approved after October 1, 2006, and recommended for mixed-use development in the General Plan, and a Master Plan, or Sector Plan for which a comprehensive land use planning study was conducted by Technical Staff prior to initiation, a Conceptual Site Plan submitted for any property located in the M-X-T Zone may include only one (1) of the above categories, provided that it conforms to the visions, goals, policies, and recommendations of the plan for that specific portion of the M-X-T Zone.

 The M-X-T Zone generally requires a mix of uses on the conceptual site plan.
 Section 27-547(e) applies to the subject site as the site was placed in the M-X-T Zone pursuant to the 2007 Approved Westphalia Sector Plan and Sectional Map Amendment, for which a comprehensive land use planning study was conducted by Technical Staff prior to the plan's initiation.
-The submitted conceptual plan indicates three of the above use categories can be provided: including retail, office and industrial, and residential uses.
+[The submitted conceptual plan indicates three of the above use categories can be provided: including retail, office and industrial, and residential uses.]
+The approved CSP, as amended, indicates one of the above use categories (industrial and office), as allowed.
+The sector plan recommends a variety of residential, commercial, and employment land uses on the subject property.
+However, the adoption of Footnote 10 changed the land use recommendation for this specific property.

-Each use is indicated on a separate proposed parcel on the CSP.
-While planning practices generally encourage a higher amount of integration of proposed uses within mixed-use developments, in this instance the separation of the industrial and residential uses is appropriate.
-Due to the large size of the existing industrial/office building, the variety of light industrial uses that may be permitted within the building, and potentially large number of employees and users associated with the future use, separation of the industrial building and multifamily development provides beneficial protection to the future residential tenants.
+[Each use is indicated on a separate proposed parcel on the CSP.
+While planning practices generally encourage a higher amount of integration of proposed uses within mixed use developments, in this instance the separation of the industrial and residential uses is appropriate.
+Due to the large size of the existing industrial/office building, the variety of light industrial uses that may be permitted within the building, and potentially large number of employees and users associated with the future use, separation of the industrial building and multifamily development provides beneficial protection to the future residential tenants.]

 - b.
 The CSP is consistent with Section 27-548, Regulations as follows: - (1) The proposed floor area ratio (FAR) is provided on the site plan.
-The subject application uses the optional method of development contained in Section 27-545.
-A bonus of 1.0 FAR is permitted because residential development is proposed.
-The overall FAR for the site is 0.3, which is much smaller than the maximum FAR of 1.4 that is allowed.
-The allowable FAR of 1.4 shall be indicated on the CSP. - (2) Developments in the M-X-T Zone are required to have vehicular access to a public street in accordance with Section-548(g) noted below.
+[The subject application uses the optional method of development contained in Section 27-545.
+A bonus of 1.0 FAR is permitted because residential development is proposed.]
+The overall FAR for the site is [0.3] 0.14, which is much smaller than the maximum FAR of [1.4] 0.4 that is allowed.
+The allowable FAR of [1.4] 0.4 shall be indicated on the CSP. - (2) Developments in the M-X-T Zone are required to have vehicular access to a public street in accordance with Section-548(g) noted below.